qydchen/datascraper/README.md

 #### Answering Questions

-##### To answer question 1: Given a set of competitor brands, for a given time range, for a given search term, what percentage of search results are owned by each brand?
+##### Given a set of competitor brands, for a given time range, for a given search term, what percentage of search results are owned by each brand?

 + Pass in the relevant `search_term` into the `brand_ownership` class method